Want to browse some retro Manchester City shirts? Read on…

 The season was otherwise unremarkable with a mid-table league finish and no cup runs.
 This was club record signing Rodney Marsh’s first full season at City and he top scored with 19 goals.

-The Kitbag range of Manchester City shirts extends to nine retro shirts and a tracksuit jacket.
+The Kitbag range of Manchester City shirts extends to a number of retro shirts and a tracksuit jacket.

 You can get a great replica of the 1956 FA Cup Final shirt (above) – an unusual maroon colour as both teams in the Final (the other being Birmingham) wore blue usually.